As Europe virus cases surge, UK plows on with its new normal | Health

 The surge that is now hitting mainland Europe, driven by the highly transmissible delta strain of the virus, walloped Britain in the summer, just as the government removed all remaining legal restrictions on the economy and daily life.

-Because Britain got delta in the summer, when respiratory viruses are transmitted less readily, "it wasn't so explosive as we would expect it to be in the winter, and as we're now seeing in in some European countries," Mark Woolhouse, professor of infectious disease modelling at the University of Edinburgh, said.
+Because Britain got delta in the summer when respiratory viruses are transmitted less readily, "it wasn't so explosive as we would expect it to be in the winter, and as we're now seeing in in some European countries," Mark Woolhouse, professor of infectious disease modeling at the University of Edinburgh, said.

 The World Health Organization said this week that Europe is the only region of the world where coronavirus cases are rising, and the continent could see another 700,000 deaths by the spring unless urgent measures are taken soon.